Venetian Crusade: Skirmishes in the Holy Land

 The only man who opposed the Council of Nablus was Pons of Tripoli.
-The fact of Baldwin's acquisition of Antioch as regent which made him the most powerful monarch of the crusader states which annoyed Pons.
-Neither Pons nor the bishops of his county attended the synod which was held on 23 January 1120 at Nablus, although all prelates and secular lords of the Kingdom of Jerusalem were present at the assembly.
+The fact of Baldwin's acquisition of Antioch as regent which made him the most powerful monarch of the Crusader states which annoyed Pons.
+Neither Pons nor the bishops of his county attended the synod at Nablus, although all prelates and secular lords of the Kingdom of Jerusalem were present at the assembly.
 He openly refused obedience to the king in early 1122.
-Baldwin mustered his army and marched towards Tripoli, taking the True Cross from Jerusalem with him.
-According to Fulcher of Chartres' report, to avoid an armed conflict, the two rulers' vassals mediated a reconciliation, making Baldwin and Pons "friends".
+Baldwin mustered his army and marched towards Tripoli, taking the True Cross with him.
+According to Fulcher of Chartres' report, to avoid an armed conflict, the two rulers' vassals mediated a reconciliation.

-As mentioned before, the Crusaders were seriously weakened by the recent campaigns like at the Battle of Ager Sanguinis and at the Battle of Hab.
-In order to defend the Outremer properly from the constant attacks of their Muslim neighbors, Baldwin knew that he needed outside help.
-So Baldwin asked for help from Pope Callixtus II, urging him to call a crusade to support the defense of the Holy Land.
-At the time, Pope Callixtus II was distracted in matters other than a crusade.
-He was busy fighting the Holy Roman Emperor, Henry V in the Investiture Controversy.
-However, the Pope was eager to bring Catholic Europe's attention elsewhere, like in a crusade, which was conveniently being asked for by Baldwin.
-The only nation interested in helping the Crusader cause was the Republic of Venice.
-The Venetians desired more trading posts and privileges from the Crusaders in the Levant.
-The Venetians were also embroiled in a trade war against John II Komnenos, the economically and militarily powerful Emperor of the Eastern Roman Empire.